 the old Desert Inn (1950-2000) no expense was spared in the

 construction of the 50 story Wynn and it shows.
 From the Esplanade

 with its high-end shops (Dior, Cartier, Chanel, etc.) to the lobby to the on-site Ferrari/Maserati dealership.

 It can be a little over-whelming.
 Highlights for me are the bright colors, flowers and plants, waterfalls and

 the Parasol Down Lounge.
 The latest Wynn property in Las Vegas, Encore, opened for business in late December of 2008.
 With 2,034 rooms and a $2.3

 billion price tag, it is just as impressive as Wynn.
 It is a real

 treat to just stroll through these two Wynn properties but keep track of the time as there is more to

 Next stop - downtown Las Vegas.
 From Wynn to

-$20) or drive.
+drive.
 Don't even think of walking any part of the area between the end of The Strip (Stratosphere) and downtown.
 If you have a car there is a nice, handy

 parking ramp across the street from the Nugget (on South